evmcnb/quartz/content/Pearls/Slipped Capital Femoral Epiphysis.md

 - Restricted range of movement in the hip - **reduced internal rotation of the leg in flexion**
 - Painful limp

-XR to confirm, surgery to fix
+XR to confirm, internal fixation across the growth plate (surgery)

 ![[z_attachments/Pasted image 20260224092657.png]]